Updated Mar 12, 2026

 Blend technology, operational discipline and student insight:

-These moves address the consistently negative tone around scheduling and timetabling in both sector data and health sciences (4.3% share; index −16.0) and support the complex delivery that placements and labs demand.
+These moves address the consistently negative tone around scheduling and timetabling in both sector data and health sciences (4.3% share; index −16.0) while supporting the placement-heavy, resource-constrained reality of health sciences delivery.

 How Student Voice Analytics helps you

-Student Voice Analytics aggregates timetable-related comments and sentiment over time with drill-downs from provider to school and programme, so teams can see where disruption clusters.
-It enables like-for-like comparisons by health sciences subject cluster and demographics, highlights the operational patterns that work in part-time routes, and produces concise, anonymised summaries ready for programme and timetabling teams.
-Export-ready outputs for boards and quality committees make it straightforward to evidence improvements against sector benchmarks and track the impact of timetable changes on student experience.
+Student Voice Analytics aggregates timetable-related comments and sentiment over time with drill-downs from provider to school and programme, so teams can see exactly where disruption clusters.
+It enables like-for-like comparisons by health sciences subject cluster and demographics, highlights the operational patterns that work in part-time routes, and produces concise, anonymised summaries for programme and timetabling teams.
+Export-ready outputs help boards and quality committees evidence improvements against sector benchmarks and track whether earlier publication, fewer clashes and better notice periods are improving the student experience.